great-expectations/great_expectations/CONTRIBUTING.md

 1. Test your changes

     Run the test suite to make sure that nothing is broken.
 See the the section on testing below for help running tests.
-(Hint: `pytest` from the great_expectations root.)
+(Hint: `pytest` from the great_expectations root.
+Also: `pytest --no-spark --no-sqlalchemy`, if you don't want to configure these backends for local testing.)
     To test for both Python 2 and 3, use `tox` .

 2. Update the documentation